-Raymond Saner and Lichia Yiu argue that despite worrying times, initiatives such as the sustainable development goals, responsible business conduct and business diplomacy management can provide a winning formula for shared prosperity
+Raymond Saner and Lichia Yiu argue that despite worrying times, initiatives such as sustainable development goals, responsible business conduct and business diplomacy management can provide a winning formula for shared prosperity.

 We easily get overpowered today by bad news, ranging from terrorist attacks through desperate mass migration to deep-seated corruption in business and politics.

 It is easy to feel overwhelmed by so much bad news and feel powerless, hopeless and helpless.
 Consequently, we are tempted to become cynical about our political and economic system and its leadership.

 But while it is true that we are in a worrisome state of affairs, we should also focus our attention on areas of good news.
 There are a good number of promising constructive developments that we should include in our assessment of today’s world affairs.
 These new developments also call on innovative responses from the corporate world to step up to the challenge of making it a better place.